Fee Policy Academic Year 2019-20

 Schedule of Tuition and Fees - 2019/20

-The California State University (CSU) makes every effort to keep student costs to a minimum.
+The CSU makes every effort to keep student costs to a minimum.
 Tuition and fees listed in published schedules or student accounts may need to be increased when public funding is inadequate.
-Therefore, CSU reserves the right, even after tuition or fees are intitally charged or initial payments are made, to increase or modify any listed tuition or fees.
+Therefore, CSU reserves the right, even after initial payments are made, to increase or modify any listed tuition or fees.
 All listed fees, other than mandatory systemwide tuition, are subject to change without notice, until the date when instruction for a particular semester or quarter has begun.
-All CSU-listed tuition and fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees, the Chancellor, or the Presidents, as appropriate.
+All CSU-listed tuition and fees should be regarded as estimates that are subject to change upon approval by the Board of Trustees, the chancellor or the presidents, as appropriate.
 Changes in mandatory systemwide tuition will be made in accordance with the requirements of the Working Families Student Fee Transparency and Accountability Act (Sections 66028 - 66028.6 of the Education Code).

 Application Fee (nonrefundable), payable online at the tie of application via credit card, e-check ro PayPal: $55

 |0 to 6.0 units

 Nonresident Tuition (in addition to basic tuition and other systemwide fees charged all students) for all campuses: